 Anabolic Steroids & Cardiovascular Health

-The biological and clinical science of anabolic steroids including Testosterone remains a moving target.
-Despite limited high-quality research, especially in humans, our knowledge in this area continues to evolve, thanks to the many physicians and members of the fitness community who continue to share their information in both formal clinical settings and public forums.
+The biological and clinical science of anabolic steroids, including Testosterone, remains a moving target.
+Despite limited high-quality research, especially in humans, our knowledge in this area continues to evolve, thanks to the many physicians and fitness community members who continue to share their information in both formal clinical settings and public forums.
 As we slowly tear down the social and legal barriers surrounding the use of anabolic steroids, we bring the degree of transparency that is needed to achieve man’s valid desire for an improved quality of life without sacrificing longevity.

-When not monitored by a qualified physician, anabolic steroids can increase blood production and blood thickness to a point that raises blood pressure and causes clots (heart attacks, pulmonary embolisms, and strokes); some bodybuilders who don’t see a physician keep track of their blood thickness levels and get regular phlebotomies, or donate blood on a regular basis, and that’s undoubtedly mitigating harm, as it prevents a fatal clot, although they are at risk of having iron deficiency.
+When not monitored by a qualified physician, anabolic steroids can increase blood production and blood thickness to a point that raises blood pressure and causes clots (heart attacks, pulmonary embolisms, and strokes); some bodybuilders who don’t see a physician keep track of their blood thickness levels and get regular phlebotomies, or donate blood regularly, and that’s undoubtedly mitigating harm, as it prevents a fatal clot.
+However, they are at risk of having iron deficiency.

-At certain doses, and in men with genetic susceptibility, or who are older, anabolic steroids may have a detrimental effect on the kidney; this effect reduces its ability to dump extra salt from the body and occasionally leads to a chronic irreversible kidney disease called FSGS.
-Either way, this leads to high blood pressure, which in turn damages the heart and the blood vessels that feed it.
+At specific doses, and in men with genetic susceptibility or who are older, anabolic steroids may have a detrimental effect on the kidney; this effect reduces its ability to dump extra salt from the body and occasionally leads to a chronic irreversible kidney disease called FSGS.
+Either way, this leads to high blood pressure, which damages the heart and the blood vessels that feed it.

 Since anabolic steroids increase appetite, they can also lead to increased carbohydrate consumption, which in turn raises blood pressure and increases the risk of many other conditions.

-All anabolic agents, including both Steroids such as Testosterone as well as proteins/peptides such as Human Growth Hormone (HGH), have an anabolic effect on the heart muscle, in addition to skeletal muscle.
+All anabolic agents, including both Steroids such as Testosterone and proteins/peptides such as Human Growth Hormone (HGH), have an anabolic effect on the heart muscle and skeletal muscle.

 At physiologic levels, these hormones exert a direct beneficial anabolic effect that is likely to help the heart adapt to the anabolic needs of the body.
 This is a physiologic type of heart enlargement.
 Think of it as a bigger heart to handle bigger biceps!
 They also exert an indirect anabolic effect by making the heart muscle more responsive to the anabolic effect of exercise itself.
-The function of the heart as a pumping organ in these cases is either unaffected or improved.
+In these cases, the heart's function as a pumping organ is either unaffected or improved.

 You can reduce harm by consulting a qualified physician, avoiding consistent use of high doses, avoiding non-bioidentical anabolics, and obtaining a cardiac ultrasound every few years to assess the presence of adverse structural changes that might have occurred from long-term anabolic steroids.